LoginRadius/engineering-portal/content/live-data-migration-in-mongodb/index.md

 ---
 title: "Live Data Migration In MongoDB"
-date: "2020-12-10"
+date: "2020-12-15"
 coverImage: "index.png"
 author: "Chinmaya Pati"
-tags: ["data-migration", "mongo", "database", "atlas", "livedata"]
+tags: ["MongoDB"]
 description: "This article covers the guide to migrate data from offline or live MongoDB instance using oplog replay alongside mitigate connection switch latency with existing utilities."
 ---

-If you’re coming here for the first time, please take a look at the prequel [Self-Hosted MongoDB](./self-hosted-mongo/).
+If you're coming here for the first time, please take a look at the prequel [Self-Hosted MongoDB](./self-hosted-mongo/).

-Alright then, picking from where we left off, let’s get started with the data migration.
+Alright then, picking from where we left off, let's get started with the data migration.
 Now, the basic steps to migrate data from one MongoDB to another would be:

 1. Create a zipped backup of the existing data
 2. Dump the data in a new DB

-This is very straight forward when the source database is not online.
-Because we know for sure that there won’t be any new documents created/updated during the migration process.
+This is very straight forward when the source database is not online because we know that there won't be any new documents created/updated during the migration process.
-Let’s look at simple migration first before diving into the live scenario.
+Let's look at simple migration first before diving into the live scenario.

 <hr />